meghazavar/predict-_home_prices_regression/documents/proj_readme.md

 regression and other can be tried  to further improve accuracy.

 # Conclusion
-At high level  the results from the model are  promising given that  it can predict the  price of the house in ball park of 23000$ , this might be good  model intially for larger homes.This may not be ready of prime time and to be rolled out.
+The results from the model are promising given that it can predict the price of the house in ball park of 23000$ , this might be good  model intially for larger homes.This may not be ready of prime time and to be rolled out.
-But we work with appraisers and improve the model with their input and more advanced statistical techniques, this should bring us closer to our goal of faster , consistent, transperant appriasal process for our stakeholders.
+But we work with appraisers and improve the model with their input and more advanced statistical techniques, this should bring us closer to our goal of faster ,consistent ,transperant appriasal process for our stakeholders.